Getting started is often confusing. The very first thing you should do is contact and request a “Falconry Packet” from:

 (573)522-4115 ext.
 3266

-She is a nice lady and will send you the regulations, federal and state, and some basic information.
+They will send you the regulations, federal and state, and some basic information.

 After that, the book most people use is the California Hawking Clubs “Apprentice Study Guide”.
 You can purchase it from Western Sporting and possibly get it from a library.
 The best books I know of, and what I used, are the “North American Falconry and Hunting Hawks” Volumes I and II.
 They are huge, cost $100, and have more information than any other references out there.
 They are often called the falconry bible because they have information that will be helpful through your whole journey.

 Your steps are:

 1) Read and Learn – There are tons of on-line resources and books for you to gather knowledge from.
 The http://themodernapprentice.com is one of the best.
 Here is a flashcard site to help you also: https://quizlet.com/14641079/falconry-aprentice-study-guide-flash-cards/